emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 ## Step 2: Populate sprint

-Once you've created a sprint, you can add issues (also called tickets) to track the team's progress and to organize the workflow.
+Once you've created a sprint, you can add issues (also called tickets) to track the team's progress on the project and to organize the workflow.

 ### Add existing issues to the sprint